Peanut Butter Banana Bread

 Instructions

-- Mash Bananas: In a large bowl, mash ripe bananas with a fork or potato masher until smooth.
+- Mash Bananas: In a large bowl, mash ripe bananas with a fork or potato masher until smooth.1 ½ c.
+(360 g) bananas

-- Mix Dry Ingredients: In another bowl, whisk flour, baking soda, salt, and cinnamon.
+- Mix Dry Ingredients: In another bowl, whisk flour, baking soda, salt, and cinnamon.1 ½ c.
+(180 g) unbleached all-purpose flour (RECOMMEND WEIGHING)1 tsp baking soda½ tsp salt½ tsp ground cinnamon

-- Bake: Smooth the top.
-Bake for 70 minutes, until a toothpick comes out clean or with a few crumbs.
+- Bake: Bake for 15 minutes at 375°F and without opening the oven door, reduce heat to 350 and bake and additional 50 minutes, or until a toothpick comes out clean or with a few crumbs.

 - Cool and Serve: Cool in pan for 10 minutes, then transfer to a wire rack.
-Slice and enjoy!
+Let cool completely before slicing.

 Notes